 Deployment Postures

 Beyond individual scores, we characterize each browser's deployment posture—how it fits into enterprise security architectures.
+Deployment posture reflects how score patterns combine in practice, particularly Security, Enterprise Readiness, and Maintainability.
 The spectrum below shows the range from specialized tools to fully enterprise-ready solutions:

 Specialized